Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 For any type that is built from other types that already implement `Clone` you can derive `Clone`.

-If you need to implement `Clone` yourself (rare and only required in very specific and advanced circumstances), then you can do so:
+If you need to implement `Clone` yourself (rare and only required in very specific and advanced circumstances), then you can.

 In order to derive `Copy`, not only must your type be made from only other types that implement `Copy`, but your type must also implement `Clone`.

 ### Default

-Many types could be considered to have an obvious default state:
+Many types could be considered to have an obvious default state

 Defaults for numbers are typically zero, while `String`s and collections default to being empty.

-If your type is built from only types that implement `Default` then you can derive the behaviour of `Default` for your type to be, essentially, the instantiation of your type with all values set to _their_ default.
+If your type is built from only types that implement `Default` then you can derive `Default`.

+The default behaviour is essentially the instantiation of your type with all values set to _their_ default.

 Obviously, this may not always be the desired result, so you can obviously implement the trait directly: